ngagesdk/open8/README.md

-# Pico-8 for the N-Gage
+# Pico-8 for the Nokia N-Gage

 ![Logo](media/logo.png)